 - Do not attempt a put away unless the ball is a minimum of 1 foot above the net.

-- Winning pickleball is the result of hitting the ball over the net and allowing your opponents to go for winners.
+- Winning pickleball is the result of hitting the ball over the net and NOT allowing your opponents to go for winners.

 - Play safe consistent and defensive pickleball.